htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### EDGES AND BANES

-An archer standing on a castle wall fires down into a throng of enemies, hitting the mark each time thanks to their [[High Ground|high ground]].
+An archer standing on a castle wall fires down into a throng of enemies, hitting the [[Mark|mark]] each time thanks to their [[High Ground|high ground]].
 A drunken bandit struggles to land blows on sober opponents as alcohol clouds their senses.
 Under certain circumstances, you need more than just a characteristic to represent the advantages and disadvantages that heroes, their enemies, and their allies might have.

 ##### EDGE